manasnilarout/node-mariasql-pool/README.md

 We use the MariaDB server.

-1. Set the variables which are there in maria-sql client object in `server.js` file to point to your database.
+1. Set the variables which are there in maria-sql client object in `server.js` file to point to your database or override them by passing database configurations as arguments.
 2. Run the queries in `sql/testdb.sql` file to restore the database that is needed to test this example.

 ## Installing dependencies